 3. Please consider providing your own lecture notes for all students to use.
 This will take some of the pressure from our current note takers, especially those who have difficulty with internet access.

-4. Most meeting platforms, including WebEx, allows for the recording of in-class discussions, demonstrations, etc. Do consider making these available for student use as well.
+4. Most meeting platforms, including Zoom and Microsoft Teams, allow for the recording of in-class discussions, demonstrations, etc. Do consider making these available for student use as well.

 5. Consider whether synchronous instruction will meet the needs of all of your students.
 Certainly, there may be those who are in a distant time zone, who may not be able to join you because of the time difference.
 Other students may have health or other disability-related concerns that might make this difficult as well.